 - Servant Race: The lowest rung on the conjuror totem pole are dravaines, who wear full-body black cloaks and facial shrouds and never speak (though they do hiss and mumble).
 It's not sure where they came from, or even what they are, but they're subject to a great deal of abuse from Malthaires warriors, Conjurors, and civilians.
 It later turns out they're heretics who have had their eyes sewn shut, tongues/teeth pulled and are either castrated or given chastity belts.

 - Sliding Scale of Alternate History Plausibility: A type II.
 The aspects of WWII, Reagan's assassination and the different social and political climate of America are feasible if sketchy, and the monsters, magic and Lovecraftian nightmare-beings are pure fantasy.

 - The Spook: Raquin, Syvier and most of the Sky Valley youth, seeing as all we get of their background are fragments that may not be true anyway.
 Indrid Cold fits to a T, as we don't even know what he is.

 - Shout-Out: Syvier loves Tom Waits and sings 'Underground' often.
 She dances with her husband to songs from the album it's on.
 Haley sings Sinatra and other classic songs to Craig, which is part of why he falls in love with her.
-Sky Valley itself is named after the Kyuss album Welcome To Sky Valley.
-The song 'Odyssey' from said album is quoted.
+Sky Valley itself is named after the Kyuss album Welcome to Sky Valley, which in turn is named after a real place in California.
+The song "Odyssey" from said album is quoted.

 - So Beautiful, It's a Curse: Syvier prefers extensive body scarring to being a piece of meat constantly targeted by predatory men.